 Theodore Payne Foundation for Wild Flowers and Native Plants - several events,♦ in Los Angeles or Southern California area.Back to Top

 The Burton Mesa Chaparral Garden (BMCG), also known as The Chaparral Botanic Garden located on the campus of Allan Hancock College.
-See What's Blooming for photos, and see History for how this project, begun in 1970, instigated the formation of LVBHS.
+See What's Blooming for photos, and see About for how this project, begun in 1970, instigated the formation of LVBHS.
 In 2018, the kiosk for BMCG was renovated.
 See Kiosk Photo Album showing before and after pictures of the new kiosk.
 Every year, volunteers tidy up the trails, the area near the kiosk, and prune.
 See photos here: Past Maintenance for On-going Projects and in Newsletter, Mar/Apr 2022.

 Volunteers to help out in our on-going projects would be welcome.
 Recent maintenance of BMCG was on February 12, 2022.
-The next maintenance at BMCG is scheduled for April 14th, 2019.
+The next maintenance at the DTG is scheduled for April 2, 2022 at 9am.

 Past Annual Plant Sales:

 The last commercial seed research and development company in town, Floranova Ltd., which for several years generously donated thousands of plants to us after the annual seed pack trials were finished, moved their local operations to Chile in 2016.
 Therefore, LVBHS was not able to have its annual grand plant sale in 2016, and we do not anticipate having another one on that scale.
 Members continue to bring plants from their gardens to meetings, for small donations.
 Come to the meetings, and see what's there!
 Donations to fund projects gladly are accepted.SEE PLANTS INFO.
 Selected for being particularly successful for gardens in the Lompoc Valley climate.